-Prior to their departure, each selected student must sign an agreement which includes also a "learning agreement" setting out the programme of studies and/or traineeship to be followed, as agreed by the student, the sendina and the receivina organisation.
-The template is available at http://ec.europa.eu/education/opportunities/higher-education/quality-framework\en.htm.
+Prior to their departure, each selected student must sign an agreement which includes also a "learning agreement" setting out the programme of studies and/or traineeship to be followed, as agreed by the student, and the receiving organisation. available The template at http://ec.europa.eu/education/opportunities/higher-education/quality-framework en.htm.
 This learning agreement defines the target learning outcomes for the learning period abroad and specifies the formal recognition provisions.
 The agreement also specifies the location of the study period and/or traineeship.
 In this learning agreement, the sending institution and the student should also agree on the language level (main language of instruction or workplace) to be reached by the student by the start of the study/traineeships period, in line with the recommended level specified in the inter-institutional agreement between sending and receiving institutions (or in line with the enterprise expectations in case of traineeships).
 Where applicable, the sending institution and the student will agree on the best suited linguistic support to be provided, so that the student can reach the agreed level (see next paragraph on online service for linguistic support).